jloan/e235/_posts/2019-04-16-miniproject2.md

 author: Jason Loan
 ---

-In this mini-project/workshop I want you to locate and read through/attempt to use at least 5 or guides for *writing with Markdown*.
+In this mini-project/workshop I want you to locate and consult at least 5 different guides/tutorials for *writing with Markdown*.
 Attempt to use what you learn in the tutorials to add the following style/format elements to your Research Log(s):

 * Headers
 * Lists